The Structure of the Trumpet

 Correct positions of left and right hands

 There is a set alignment in which the pistons should be inserted.
-The pistons of Yamaha trumpets are numbered in order of distance from the trumpeter when the instrument is held as to be played, with numerals 1, 2 and 3 engraved in sequence.
+The pistons in Yamaha trumpets are numbered in order of distance from the trumpeter when the instrument is held as to be played, with numerals 1, 2, and 3 engraved in sequence.
 The pistons should be inserted with the numerals facing toward the trumpeter.

 Let's move on to the rotary valve.
 Please take a look at the valve section.

-Overall, the rotary-system trumpet is flatter in shape and is also held in a different way from the valve-system trumpet, as if the trumpeter is nibbling on a hamburger.
-With his right hand, the trumpeter presses the three round levers.
+Overall, the rotary-system trumpet is flatter in shape, and it is also held in a different manner from the valve-system trumpet, as if the trumpeter is nibbling on a hamburger.
+With their right hand, the trumpeter presses the three round levers.

 Pressing the lever and turning the rotary 90° changes the flow of the air through the instrument.
 When the instrument is played, the tube will be short if the lever is not pressed, and long if the lever is pressed.